skiingAngus/skiingAngus/README.md

 - 👋 Hi, I’m @skiingAngus
-- I don't waste time on descriptions
+- I don't waste time on descriptions such as this

 <!---
 skiingAngus/skiingAngus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.